-Services that are covered for you What you must pay when you get these services Fitness program In-Network Your fitness program includes access to more than 16,000 locations nationwide, at-home fitness kits and fitness classes for all levels.
-Visit 0% of the cost when visiting participating fitness facilities. networkhealth.com for more information.
-Out-of-Network When going to a non-contracted health club facility, fitness center membership charges will apply.
+Services that are covered for you What you must pay when you get these services Fitness program In-Network Your fitness program includes access to fitness centers, in-person and online fitness events, and fitness classes for all levels.
+Your fitness 0% of the cost when using your fitness program. program travels with you, with on-demand digital fitness classes, live virtual classes and more than 16,000 fitness center locations Out-of-Network nationwide.
+Visit networkhealth.com/medicare/additional-benefits-snp for more information.
+When going to a non-contracted health club facility, fitness center membership charges will apply.
 We do not reimburse for these fees.
 Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist or other qualified provider.
 Cost sharing and deductibles for Medicare-covered services apply toward the annual out-of-pocket maximum.
-In-Network quannea provider.
-0% to 20% of the cost for each Medicare-covered hearing exam.
+In-Network 0% to 20% of the cost for each Medicare-covered hearing exam.
 Out-of-Network 0% to 20% of the cost for each Medicare-covered hearing exam.
-Hearing services - additional benefits Hearing aids purchased through As an additional benefit, you have access to select hearing aids at discounted prices when you see a participating provider.
-Qualifying hearing aids from a participating provider are discounted to \$795 - \$2,370 per hearing aid.
-Simpli Hearing, LLC. will be discounted to \$795 - \$2,370 per hearing aid.
-Note: Our provider network for hearing aid discounts is different than our provider network for medical hearing services.
-Hearing aid services are administered by Simpli Hearing, LLC.
-For more information and a link to the provider search, visit networkhealth.com/medicare/additional-benefits.